linogaliana/website/content/authors/admin/_index.md

 ---

 I am a statistician in the Department of Economic Studies at the French national statistical institute, [Insee](https://www.insee.fr/fr/accueil).
-I study Big Data and computational methods related to microeconometric and data science fields.
+I use Big Data and computational methods in microeconometric and data science fields.

 I work with <i class="fab fa-r-project"></i> and sometimes use `C++` to improve performance.
 I also use `spark` and `python` <i class="fab fa-python"></i> for big data analysis.
 Some of the <i class="fab fa-r-project"></i> packages I developed are available on my <i class="fab fa-github"></i> [Github page](https://github.com/linogaliana)